-Wonderful turnout from our student/athletes in softball, men's and women's basketball, volleyball, golf, baseball, cheer, our Mascot Cody and their coaches.
-Also our VP for Business and Finance, Tom Helton; our VP for Student Affairs Gina Sheeks; our AVP for University Relations, John Lester; our incoming Managing Director of the Cunningham Center, Ed Helton; our Director of Intercollegiate Athletics, Todd Reeser; and many, many others participated.
+There was a wonderful turnout from our student-athletes in softball, men's and women's basketball, volleyball, golf, baseball, cheer, our Mascot Cody, and their coaches.
+Also, our VP for Business and Finance, Tom Helton; our VP for Student Affairs, Gina Sheeks; our AVP for University Relations, John Lester; our incoming Managing Director of the Cunningham Center, Ed Helton; our Director of Intercollegiate Athletics, Todd Reeser; and many, many others participated in the event.

-My wife Lauren and I joined our Director of the Financial Literacy Center, Ginny Rae Turner and her husband Brad at a battered women's shelter in Phenix City.
-Alabama.
-The Center must open by October and the students worked wonders preparing rooms for occupancy.
+My wife Lauren and I joined Columbus State's Director of Financial Literacy, Ginny Rae Turner, and her husband Brad at a battered women's shelter in Phenix City, Alabama.
+The center must open by October, and our students worked wonders preparing rooms for occupancy.

 Move-in Day at River Park Campus

 Preparing for Accreditation Visit Helps Us Focus on Progress